seba-1511/specialists/paper/paper.md

 our intuition that specialists are better suited to problems involving numerous output classes.

-Our explanation for the improved performance of greedy pairs is the following.
+We suggest the following explanation for the improved performance of greedy pairs is the following.
 Allowing clusters to overlap leads to the assignment of difficult classes to multiple specialists.
 At inference time, more networks will influence the final prediction which is analogous to building a larger ensemble for difficult classes.

 <!--Results: